Skullcap

 Side Effects

 Like any herb, skullcap can cause unwanted reactions when used improperly or in large amounts.
-Most side effects happen when people exceed recommended doses or have individual sensitivities.
+Most side effects stem from exceeding recommended doses or individual sensitivities.

 Common side effects include: